OpenFabrics/sunfish_docs/Sunfish Doc.md

 With CDI, computational resources are not statically provisioned in servers, but instead are physically disaggregated in shared pools and connected through high-speed/low-latency network fabrics.
 These resources may be dynamically provisioned and re-provisioned to client applications, as needed, and are thus not only more efficient to manage by removing unnecessary hardware, but help reduce energy consumption and datacenter cooling costs.
 CDI enables assigning of pools of resources to consumers.
 Remote resource disaggregation is already common for storage devices (e.g., NVMe-oF); current trends are pushing this paradigm further, extending it to assigning private or shared resources such as computational engines, disaggregated memory elements, and disaggregated accelerators.

 CDI eases issues currently plaguing today's HPC, Cloud, AI, etc. architectures.
 In current large-scale compute architectures, clusters are created by combining separate servers over shared network fabrics.
 Traditional compute servers in clusters are statically provisioned and assembled with their own CPUs, memory devices, accelerator cards, and storage devices contained within a fixed size server enclosure.
-The need to incorporate “all of the options that may be required to support a given workload” often results in resource over-provisioning, limits parallel workloads, makes traditional HPC architectures less flexible and less efficient, and can lead to situations where application jobs are more prone to run-time failure.
+The need to incorporate “all of the options that may be required to support a given workload” often results in resource over-provisioning, limits parallel workloads, makes traditional architectures less flexible and less efficient, and can lead to situations where application jobs are more prone to run-time failure.
 Resource over-provisioning and inefficient use of hardware are common issues to any large scale computing facility.

 ### 3.1.2.
 Managing Composable Disaggregated Infrastructure

-The management and optimization of such a diverse set of fabrics and fabric technologies to realize the benefits of Composable Disaggregated Infrastructures is quickly becoming a complex issue to solve for infrastructure managers, especially in heterogeneous multi-vendor environments, with multiple vendor-sourced hardware and the ever-expanding collection of proprietary APIs and tools.
+Managing and optimizing a diverse set of fabrics and fabric technologies to realize the benefits of Composable Disaggregated Infrastructures is becoming increasingly complex for infrastructure managers, especially in heterogeneous multi-vendor environments with multiple vendor-sourced hardware and a growing collection of proprietary APIs and tools.

 The larger the HPC or Cloud system, the greater the potential impact of dynamic CDI to improve both energy efficiency and computational stability.
 Composability Services are needed to efficiently connect workloads with resources in a dynamic ecosystem, at scale, without concern for the management model of the underlying hardware technology.
 Centralized composability management must be scalable to be able to handle massive amounts of hardware telemetry, device states, device capabilities, and subscription information from large numbers of resources.

 Using centrally managed CDI on large-scale resources can lead to more efficient distribution of the resources, increased batch run performance, and allow measurable performance where efficient resource scheduling is as important as physical size.
 As such, integration of newer HPC Workload Managers and Container deployment systems should be part of a master plan for centralized CDI management.
 With aggregation of resources to meet parallel batch run requirements, CDI aggregation of resources should be made only after full verification that those aggregations can be made successfully.

 ### 3.1.3.
-Sunfish/CDI Use Case Examples
+Sunfish/CDI Use Case Examples  <TBD - Russ - consider moving 3.1.3 to be part of the Sunfish Framework scope material>

-Sunfish and its components provide scalable central CDI management for large-scale, heterogeneous computing systems.
-The core component of Sunfish, the redfish database, acts as the 'source of truth' for both aggregation and resource attachment for the current state of the running system.
+Sunfish Framework provides a set of components to provide scalable, central CDI management for large-scale, heterogeneous computing systems.
+The core component of Sunfish, the Redfish database <TBD: capitalize 'Redfish' globally>, acts as the 'source of truth' for both aggregation and resource attachment for the current state of the running system.
 Sunfish Agents provide real-time interaction with hardware and network management components and are tasked with providing 'real world' hardware configuration and provisioning.
 A Composability Service allows for complex integration with both workload and container deployments.
 The Composability Service attempts to associate client workloads with requested resource components.

 #### 3.1.3.1.
 More Efficient Sharing of Resources Through Resource Pools

-In current non-CDI HPC systems, hardware resources necessary to support every type of computation must be installed into each compute node.
+In current non-CDI scale-out infrastructures, hardware resources necessary to support every type of computation must be installed into each compute node.
 Batch job execution is generally managed using a workload manager (e.g., Flux) or through container deployment (e.g., Kubernetes) and each batch job occupies a fixed subset of compute nodes.
 This type of system architecture leads to stranded and wasted resources and limits the resources which may be available to other user jobs.
-For instance, if a user job requires six GPUs, 1 TB of on-board memory, and eight CPU cores in each node to complete a batch job, then the job cannot be run on a cluster with four GPUs and four CPU cores.
+For instance, if a batch job requires six GPUs, 1 TB of on-board memory, and eight CPU cores in each node to complete a batch job, then the job cannot be run on a cluster with four GPUs and four CPU cores.
 In addition, if a batch job needs only two GPUs and two CPU cores, the other two GPUs and six CPU cores are wasted resources that can't be allocated to other batch jobs.

 Some workload managers or container deployment systems are very capable of time-sharing many of the multi-tasking resources within their control and thereby optimizing the utilization of those resources during the execution of the job streams on cluster sizes for which they are designed.
 Bringing multiples of such workload managers or deployment systems into a composable HPC environment then requires a methodology for composing smaller, virtual clusters which can be handed over to these  'virtual cluster managers' which are tailored to specific classes of workloads.
 In large HPC installations, there can be hundreds or thousands of virtual cluster managers watching over their private, composable resource pools, so it is essential the Sunfish Composability Services are architected to be hierarchically scalable.